vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Other/Unity Null.md

 #### Editor only
 The editor adds additional context through this destroyed or faked object which is raised when exceptions occur.
-- When something isn't assigned in the editor, an [Unassigned Reference Exception](../Common%20Errors/Runtime%20Exceptions/UnassignedReferenceException.md) is thrown.
+- When something isn't assigned in the editor, an [`UnassignedReferenceException`](../Common%20Errors/Runtime%20Exceptions/UnassignedReferenceException.md) is thrown.
-- When there used to be an object, a [Missing Reference Exception](../Common%20Errors/Runtime%20Exceptions/MissingReferenceException.md) is thrown.
+- When there used to be an object, a [`MissingReferenceException`](../Common%20Errors/Runtime%20Exceptions/MissingReferenceException.md) is thrown.

 This context includes the location that is missing the object, which wouldn't be provided with a normal NRE.